harej/BiblioWikidata/README.md

 This makes use of the WikidataIntegrator library.
 You can easily install it with `pip3 install wikidataintegrator`.

-# Usage
+# Setup

-There are docstrings throughout the code files.
-You may peruse those.

-But generally, the only thing that's really been implemented at the moment is the ability to create new Wikidata items in bulk.
+## Downloading and installing

+Clone this project to the directory containing your Python scripts. `git clone https://github.com/harej/BiblioWikidata`

+If your project is itself a git project, you should make BiblioWikidata a submodule. `git submodule add https://github.com/harej/BiblioWikidata`.

-## Setting your username and password
+## Setting username and password
 First, you must set your username and password.
 Make a duplicate of `site_credentials.py.sample` and save it as `site_credentials.py`.
 Fill in your Wikidata username and password.
 If you have two-factor authentication enabled, you will need to create a (https://www.wikidata.org/wiki/Special:BotPasswords)[bot password].
 Remember to set the permissions to the file so that others can't read your username and password!

+# Usage

+There are docstrings throughout the code files.
+You may peruse those.

+But generally, the only thing that's really been implemented at the moment is the ability to create new Wikidata items in bulk.

-## Creating Wikidata entries on journal articles based on DOIs.
+## Creating Wikidata entries on journal articles
 Sample program: You have a list of DOIs saved at `doi_list.csv`.

 ```python